chef/chef-web-docs/chef_master/source/azure_portal.rst

       recipe['iis']

    A run-list can also be built using a role.
-For example, if a role named ``backend_server`` is defined on the Chef server, the run-list would look like:
+For example, if a role named ``backend_server`` is defined on the Chef Infra Server, the run-list would look like:

    .. code-block:: ruby

       role['backend_server']

-   Even without a run-list, the virtual machine will periodically check with the Chef server to see if the configuration requirements change.
-This means that the run-list can be updated later, by editing the run-list to add the desired run-list items by using the Chef server web user interface or by using the knife command line tool.
+   Even without a run-list, the virtual machine will periodically check with the Chef Infra Server to see if the configuration requirements change.
+This means that the run-list can be updated later, by editing the run-list to add the desired run-list items by using the Chef Infra Server web user interface or by using the knife command line tool.

-   .. note:: A run-list may only refer to roles and/or recipes that have already been uploaded to the Chef server.
+   .. note:: A run-list may only refer to roles and/or recipes that have already been uploaded to the Chef Infra Server.

 #.
 Click **OK** to complete the page.
 Click **OK** in the Extensions blade and the rest of the setup blades.
 Provisioning will begin and the portal will the blade for your new VM.

-After the process is complete, the virtual machine will be registered with the Chef server and it will have been provisioned with the configuration (applications, services, etc.) from the specified run-list.
-The Chef server can now be used to perform all ongoing management of the virtual machine node.
+After the process is complete, the virtual machine will be registered with the Chef Infra Server and it will have been provisioned with the configuration (applications, services, etc.) from the specified run-list.
+The Chef Infra Server can now be used to perform all ongoing management of the virtual machine node.

 .. end_tag